 Anthony W. Parker.
 Mr. Parker has served as a director since August 2001.
 Mr. Parker has also served as a director of Gladstone Commercial since August 2003, a director of Gladstone Investment since June 2005 and a director of Gladstone Land since January, 2013.
 In January 2011, Mr. Parker was elected as treasurer of the Republican National Committee.
 In 1997 Mr. Parker founded Parker Tide Corp., formerly known as Snell Professional Corp.
 Parker Tide Corp. is a government contracting company providing mission critical solutions to the Federal government.
 From 1992 to 1996, Mr. Parker was chairman of, and a 50 percent stockholder of, Capitol Resource Funding, Inc., or CRF, a commercial finance company.
-Mr. Parker practiced corporate and tax law for over 15 years: from 1980 to 1983, he practiced at Verner, Lipfert, Bernhard & McPherson and from 1983 to 1992, in private practice.
-From 1973 to 1977, Mr. Parker served as executive assistant to the administrator of the U.S. Small Business Administration.
+Mr. Parker practiced corporate and tax law for over 15 years: from 1980 to 1983, he practiced at Verner, Liipfert, Bernhard & McPherson and from 1983 to 1992, in private practice.
+From 1977 to 1977, Mr. Parker served as executive assistant to the administrator of the U.S. Small Business Administration.
 Mr. Parker received his J.D. and Masters in Tax Law from Georgetown Law Center and his undergraduate degree from Harvard College.
 Mr. Parker was selected to serve as an independent director on our Board due to his expertise and wealth of experience in the field of corporate taxation as well as his past service on our Board since our inception.
 Mr. Parker's knowledge of corporate tax was instrumental in his appointment to the chairmanship of our Audit Committee.

 John Reilly.
 Mr. Reilly has served as a director since January 2011.
 Mr. Reilly has also served as a director of Gladstone Investment and Gladstone Commercial since January 2011 and a director of Gladstone Land since January, 2013.
 From 1987 until the present, Mr. Reilly has served as president of Reilly Investment Corporation, where he provides advisory services to public and private companies, and financing and joint venture development.
 From March 1976 until April 1984 he served as principal stockholder, president and chief executive officer of Reilly Mortgage Group, Inc., where he provided origination and construction lending and permanent loan placement of commercial real estate loans for institutional investors.
 In 1988, Mr. Reilly assumed the role of chairman.
 In 1992, Stonehurst Ventures, L.P., purchased Reilly Mortgage Group, at which time he then assumed the role of executive director until 1994.
 From 1971 to 1976, Mr. Reilly served as vice president of Walker & Dunlop, Inc. where he provided services for commercial loan originations, joint ventures, HUD programs and secondary marketing.
-From 1967 to 1969, Mr. Reilly served as a research engineer for Crane Company, and from 1964 to 1967 he served as a supply officer in the United States Navy.
+From 1967 to 1969, Mr. Reilly served as a research engineer for Crane Company, and from 1967 to 1967 he served as a supply officer in the United States Navy.
 Mr. Reilly also has served as a member of the board of directors of Beekman Helix India since 2009, and has served as co-chairman of the board of directors for Community Preservation and Development Corporation since 2006.
 He has also served as a member of the board of Victory Housing from 2005 to April 2011 and has served as the chairman of the advisory board of the Snite Museum of Art at the University of Notre Dame since 1996.
-Mr. Reilly has held a D.C. real estate broker license since 1973.
-Mr. Reilly is a graduate of Mortgage Bankers School I, II and II and II norme School I and II.
 Mr. Reilly holds an MBA from Harvard Business School and a Bachelor of Arts and a Bachelor of Science in Mathematical Engineering from the University of Notre Dame.
-Mr. Reilly wa
+Mr. Reilly was selected to serve as an independent director on our Board due to his expertise and wealth of experience in the real estate and mortgage industry.